featured image

 Deductions to correct overpaid wages

 If an employee has been overpaid due to an administrative error, employers may deduct the excess amount from future salary payments.
+This process, often referred to as a salary overpayment recovery, ensures that both the employer and the employee adhere to fair payroll practices.

 Deductions for Company Loans